ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: false
       name: Welcome
-    title: Welcome to The Golden Healing - Your Path to Spiritual Wellness
+    title: "Welcome to The Golden Healing "
     text: >-
       Step onto this illuminated path to connect deeply with the boundless wisdom of Divine Infinity.